 It is best to have the image cover the entire area of the product.
 This looks best, even if it results in some cropping of your design.
 This can be accomplished by using the Fill feature in the product design editor, then moving the design so it looks best.
 Example below for a tote bag.

 Please keep in mind that, unlike other POD stores, once you publish a product you cannot edit the image.
 You can only edit the Title, description, tags, store category, and royalty.
 If the product does not look good, or later you have a better scan of your design, you must delete and reupload the product.
+This is not recommended, as the majority of your sales will be coming from the marketplace (Zazzle search).
+Once a product has sold once, it will be displayed prominently in the search.
+If you delete a product, you will lose your marketplace ranking.

 In the Products section of your store, you can get a lot of product statistics information.
 Products that have not been viewed or sold within 15 months will be automatically hidden by Zazzle, and you must make them public again or delete them.